From a raw port to a modern place of work

 In comparison to many other waterfront projects (such as Canary Wharf in London) HafenCity is not being developed as a purely commercial location.
 Instead, the district is characterised by a fine-grained mix of uses – work, residential, education, culture, leisure, tourism and retailing.
 This diversity of use is not only evident in HafenCity as a whole but also within its individual buildings, where living, office use, retailing, culture and catering are accommodated in a variety of combinations.
 A particular focus in developing HafenCity, therefore, is on the publicly accessible ground-floor uses in each building, e.g. retail stores, restaurants and bars, various services and galleries.
 The requirement to consistently provide five-meter ceiling heights in lower stories, anchored in the purchase agreements and development plans, the reduced floor value rates for ground-floor spaces, and the obligation for developers to seek suitable users create the conditions for a vibrancy and mix that is already a constant feature.

 Meanwhile about 930 companies have based themselves in HafenCity and around 15,000 jobs have been created.
 Corporate headquarters and offices of companies from a whole range of sectors can be found in HafenCity.
 No particular cluster strategy was pursued when attracting companies, though smaller clusters, especially in the media, logistics and energy sectors, have developed.
-The well-known SPIEGEL publishing house is based at the eastern gateway to HafenCity, for example.
-Opposite, right next to Lohsepark, the headquarters of the publishers Gruner + Jahr is being built.
-The maritime sector in the broadest sense includes Kühne + Nagel, COSCO SHIPPING Lines, the shipping company Eukor and DNV-GL, one of HafenCity’s largest employers with 900 staff.
+The maritime sector in the broadest sense includes for example Kühne + Nagel, COSCO SHIPPING Lines, the shipping company Eukor and DNV, one of HafenCity’s largest employers with 900 staff.

 The headquarters of other major companies can also be found in HafenCity, for example Gebr.
-Heinemann, Marquard & Bahls, the BUSS Group and Engel & Völkers, soon to be joined by New Work (formerly XING).
+Heinemann, Marquard & Bahls, the BUSS Group, Engel & Völkers, and New Work (formerly XING).
 Companies such as Greenpeace and Enerparc, both from the sustainability and sustainable energy field, have either based their headquarters in HafenCity or are currently building them.
 IT companies and services represent a further sector focus in HafenCity, whose representatives include DATEV and Kühne + Nagel’s IT services.
 In addition to major corporations, HafenCity is characterised by a multitude of small and medium-sized enterprises that have rented office space here.

 New worlds of work